GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 solve larger-scale coding tasks.
 These more complex tasks typically require solving a sequence of subtasks; and hallucination in an earlier task will quickly lead the AI astray; the mistakes compound and it is hard to recover.

 This is of course an active area of research.
-The most promising current approaches focus on scaling up inference-time compute (a.k.a. "system 2", reasoning), either via some external scaffolding or by training the behavior into the model via reinforcement learning.
+The most promising current approaches focus on scaling up inference-time compute (a.k.a.
+"System 2", reasoning), either via some external scaffolding or by training the behavior into the model via reinforcement learning.
 The intuition is that by spending more tokens to think, the AI can produe a better quality output.
 The extra tokens are used to reason step by step (chain-of-thought), to check over the output for mistakes (reflection), and/or to systematically examine candidate options (search, tree-of-thought).